 Auto Dealers Predict Sales Will Bounce Back In 2010

-LINDA WERTHEIMER, host:
+LINDA WERTHEIMER, Host:

-NPRs Ted Robbins reports.
+NPR's Ted Robbins reports.

-Ted Robbins, NPR News.
+ROBBINS: Ted Robbins, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.